allansendagi/E-commerce-platform/README.md

 SCSS - CSS3 superset for styling

-Firebase - Database and Authentication
+Firebase - Database and Authentication - SignIn with Google

 ReduxPersist - Saves Redux Store From Disappearing